 As we sang at graduation, “PA Forever,” and with a well of tears, “We are closing your doors.”

-Other well known P.A.
-Grads: Liza Minelli, Robert DeNiro, Edward Vilella, Dom Deluise, Freddie Prinz, Ben Vereen, Al Pacino, and Sonia Manzano ( “Maria” on Sesame Street)
+More well-known P.A. alums: Liza Minelli, Robert DeNiro, Edward Vilella, Dom Deluise, Freddie Prinz, Ben Vereen, Al Pacino, and Sonia Manzano ( “Maria” on Sesame Street)

 Reggie Rock Bythewood